yours7himanshu/v4/docs/content/30.architecture/points.md

 ## Guidelines

-- Points cannot be transferred
+- Dance Energy cannot be transferred
-- Spam or low-quality content earns no points
+- Spam or low-quality content earns no energy
-- Violation of community guidelines may result in point penalties
+- Violation of community guidelines may result in energy penalties
-- Moderators can adjust points for special circumstances
+- Moderators can adjust energy for special circumstances
-- Point system may be adjusted for community health
+- Energy system may be adjusted for community health